 Pregnancy comes with a host of decisions to be made, including where to give birth.

 While most women in the United States give birth in a hospital or birthing center, there are some who choose to have a planned home birth.
-This number is slowly increasing.
+This number is

 This article looks at what happens when someone plans to give birth at home.
 It includes information on the benefits, risks, and possible safety concerns.